Diseases caused by bacteria

 ColitisColitis is an infection of the large intestine mainly in pigs from 6 to 14 weeks of age.
 This is characterized by diarrhea without blood and with few or no mucus.

-ErysipelaErysipelas is a systemic bacterial disease characterized by diamond shaped skin lesions and arthritis when chronic.
+ErysipelaErysipelas is a systemic bacterial disease characterized by diamond shaped skin lesions and arthritis in its chronic forms.

 Exudative EpidermitisCaused by the bacteria Staphylococcus hyicus, which invades damaged skin, causing cutaneous infection with eczema or humid dermatitis in lactating piglets and weaners.